lbastigk/Nebulite/CONTRIBUTING.md

 # Contributing to Nebulite

 We welcome contributions!
-Nebulite's modular architecture makes it easy to add features in separate files.
+Nebulite's modular architecture makes it easy to add features in separate files and barely touching existing ones.

 ## Development Setup